 Ant Killer #1: Homemade Multi-Purpose Cleaner & Ant Killer

 Add 1 cup of vinegar, 1/2 cup of water, 2 tablespoons of castile soap, and 5 drops each of lemon essential oil and peppermint essential oil to a spray bottle.
 Shake to mix, then use the spray to clean any surfaces where ants tend to congregate.
 Castile soap will start to dissolve the waxy exterior of the ants that come into contact with it, eventually killing them.

 Ant Killer #2: Cornmeal

 Sprinkle cornmeal wherever you’ve spotted ants.
 They can’t digest cornmeal, so they’ll eventually die off.
 If you have pets or babies at home, this is an easy and safe solution to use.

 Borax is another easy-to-find ingredient that will poison ants.
 In a small bowl, stir together a spoonful of peanut butter, a tablespoon of sugar, and a teaspoon of borax.
 Stuff the mixture into a plastic drinking straw, then cut the straw into 1/2″ pieces.
 Place the straw pieces near ant trails.
 The sugary peanut butter will attract the ants, then the borax in the mixture will kill them relatively quickly.

 Ant Killer #4: Baking Soda

-Stir together equal parts of powdered sugar and borax, and sprinkle the mixture along ant trails or any cracks where ants are coming inside.
+Stir together equal parts of powdered sugar and baking soda, and sprinkle the mixture along ant trails or any cracks where ants are coming inside.
 The ants will be attracted to the sugar, but they’ll eat the baking soda too and die off.